Tytus-Harlender/AddingTwoNumbersWinform/README.md

-# SemiconductorsApp
+# AddingTwoNumbersWinform

-winforms app for calculating laser parameters
+winforms app for adding two numbers and printing the result in the box